mrpbennett/interviews/README.md

 ```
 ### Question:

-How would you test the list of the domains above with the same curl command and `p` / `s` variable values, what steps could you take to achieve this?
+What thought process would you use to test the list of the domains above with the same curl command and `p` / `s` variable values, what steps could you take to achieve this?

 Can you share your screen and show us within a text editor?
 Or tell us the logic you may use to achieve the end goal.

 You have full creative freedom.
 If you want to write a script and test be our guest.